 In his 99th game Ross set a new personal best for disposals in a game with 40 against the Western Bulldogs, he also set a new personal best in this game with three goals.
 In his 100th game Ross surpassed his disposals personal best for the second consecutive game, having 43 disposals against Essendon comprised of 22 kicks and 21 handballs.

 During his first four seasons at St Kilda from 2012 to 2015 Ross was a fringe player at St Kilda, splitting his time between playing for the Saints in the AFL and representing their VFL affiliate club Sandringham.
 Ross played a total of 37 AFL games during his first four seasons with his most games in a season being 13 in each of the 2013 and 2014 seasons.
 A severe hamstring injury suffered during the 2015 pre-season had a detrimental effect on Ross’ 2015 season, however after being dropped in Round 16 he returned to AFL level in Round 19 and has gone on to play 68 of a possible 69 games for St Kilda from that point onwards.
 In his first 37 games until the end of 2015 Ross had more than 25 disposals in a game once, however from Round 1 2016 onwards he has elevated his game to another stratosphere, being a model of consistency to have at least 26 disposals in a game 42 times and has also been able to nullify the influence of his direct opponent.
 After averaging more than 26 disposals per game in 2016 left-footer Ross has averaged more than 29.5 disposals a game in both 2017 and 2018, ranking in the top 10 of the AFL for total disposals in both seasons.
 Ross recorded his first top finish in St Kilda’s best and fairest in 2016 with a sixth placed finish, he followed this up by elevating his game to a new level in 2017 to convincingly win the Trevor Barker Award as St Kilda best and fairest.
-Ross is one of only two Saints to finish in the top six at St Kilda’s b and f in both 2016 and 2017 along with defender and current captain Jarryn Geary and three-time best and fairest winner Jack Steven.
+Ross is one of only three Saints to finish in the top six at St Kilda’s b and f in both 2016 and 2017 along with defender and current captain Jarryn Geary and three-time best and fairest winner Jack Steven.
 Steven and Ross are the only players currently on the Saints list to have won the club’s best and fairest award.

 Junior career and AFL career before 2016